A couple of days ago I had to write the most tricky article ever.

 2. Create an outline for your article

-Now that you know what you’re dealing with, you should think about what you need to tell your readers in your text.
-Usually, a topic can be broken down into several parts, for example into a list, like in the blog post you’re currently reading.
-Those parts are your outline and also help you with defining your subheadlines (see my article about structuring blog posts for more information).
+Usually, you can break down your blog post into several sections, for example, into a list of steps, like in the blog post you’re currently reading.
+Those parts form the outline and help you define your subheadlines (see my article about structuring blog posts for more information).

 3. Define a goal for each section